michelmbem/AddyScript/docs/spec-types.md

 ## Strings

 In AddyScript, sequences of characters more commonly called _strings_ are instances of the **string** class.
 You can obtain a string in various ways such as using a literal string value, invoking the global **format** or **readln** functions, invoking the "toString" method of any object and so on.
-In fact, the **string** class is one of the more commonly used data type in AddyScript (and I think, in any scripting language).
+In fact, the **string** class is one of the more commonly used data types in AddyScript (and I think, in any scripting language).
 This is why it exposes a wide range of methods.
 Here is an example of a script that uses strings:

 ```addyscript linenums="1" title="Example"
 s = readln("Type some text: ");